nesvet/mongo-rs/README.md

 # MongoDB with replica set

-[Official MongoDB Image](https://hub.docker.com/_/mongo) replica set initialization on the first run (and with healthcheck)
+[Official MongoDB Image](https://hub.docker.com/_/mongo) with replica set initialization on the first run (and with healthcheck)

 ## Usage